ART HISTORY NEWS

 Why art history matters

-This is why art history matters to us and why, as a charity, subject association and membership body, we do the work that we do.
+This is why art history matters so much to us.
+As a charity, subject association and membership body, it is why we do the work that we do.
 Our work is united by a determination to show why art history matters, and how it can matter for many not just a few.

 Our advocacy work is a key part of what we do towards promoting the professional practice and public understanding of art history and visual culture.
 At present it covers a range of areas including education, policy and partnerships.

-Our internationally renowned Annual Conference showcases current research and critical debate about art history and visual culture.
+Our internationally renowned Annual Conference showcases current research and critical debate around, art, art history and visual culture.

 Our publications, including the leading academic journal, Art History and Thinking About Art text book, are for people teaching, studying or exploring art history at different levels in different contexts.

 SHAPING THE FUTURE FOR ART HISTORY